Frequently Asked Questions (12)

 - If they wish to study a different language, they should be placed in the same way as any other student.
 They may not receive course credit by examination simply for speaking a language other than English.

-Students who receive a score of 4 or 5 on the ETS Advanced Placement Exam in French, German, or Spanish receive 4 elective credits and begin language study at a more advanced level.
-The AP test does not fulfill the language requirement, it merely provides advanced placement, as the name suggests.
+Students who receive a score of 4 or 5 on the ETS Advanced Placement Exam in French, German, or Spanish receive credit for Intermediate I (121 or 131) in that language.